ARCA races at Talladega

-The General Tire 200 is an ARCA Menards Series race held at Talladega Superspeedway in Lincoln, Alabama.
-Since 2009, it has been held in the spring on the same weekend as the NASCAR Cup Series' Jack Link's 500 and NASCAR Xfinity Series' Ag-Pro 300.
+The Alabama Manufactured Housing 200 is an ARCA Menards Series race held at Talladega Superspeedway in Lincoln, Alabama.
+Since 2009, it has been held in the spring on the same weekend as the NASCAR Cup Series' Jack Link's 500 and NASCAR O'Reilly Auto Parts Series' Ag-Pro 300.

+History

 It was previously held during the track's fall Cup Series weekend.

-Footage from the 2006 race was shown in the 2008 U. S. remake of Funny Games.
+Footage from the 2006 race was shown in the 2008 U.S. remake of Funny Games.
 The race was also Juan Pablo Montoya's first race in a stock car (he finished 3rd in the race.)

 The 2018 race currently has the closest margin of victory in ARCA Series history.
-The official margin of victory was 0.0029 seconds.
+The official margin of victory was 0.0029 seconds when Zane Smith won the race over Joe Graf Jr..